nauvane/babelish/content/docs/Working with documents/Creating and using PDFs/index.md

 There are one or two disadvantages to using PDF as a format

-- a PDF file can as a rule not be modified; if you wish to change the content, you must edit the original word-processor or other file, and then resave it as a PDF
+- a PDF file can as a rule not be modified; if you wish to change the content, the routine option is to edit the original word-processor or other file, and then resave it as a PDF
 - PDFs require dedicated software, though such applications are now very widely available

+LibreOffice provides the option when exporting to PDF format of embedding the original word-processed file.

+{{< figure src="/images/hybridpdf.png" caption="LibreOffice: embed ODF file in PDF" alt="LibreOffice: embed ODF file in PDF" width="80%">}}

+If you check the relevant box, you then have the option of dragging and dropping the resulting PDF into LibreOffice in order to access the Open Document Format file.
+This option makes it possible to store the ODF and PDF files together and also to edit the original content of a shared PDF.